 I recently discussed this with someone and shared the following:

-M-, my understanding of loving oneself in the Gospel sense is quite simple.
+M-, my understanding of loving yourself, in a Christian way, is quite simple.
 When I am hungry, I eat; when I am thirsty, I drink; when I am tired, I sleep; etc. Loving my neighbor as myself means that when my neighbor is hungry or thirsty, I take care of his needs.
 When he is tired, I ensure he has a place to sleep; when he is cold, I get him a blanket or jacket.

-Leviticus 19:9-18, the latter part of which Jesus was quoting, provides some extremely practical tips regarding what this looks like.
-Understood in the context of the Levitical passage, the meaning of “loving oneself” is quite clear.
+When our Lord mentioned loving our neighbors as ourselves, the context of that teaching was a recollection and re-teaching of Leviticus 19:9-18.
+This passage provides some extremely practical tips regarding this kind of love.
+Understood in the context of the Levitical passage, the meaning of “loving yourself” is quite clear.
 I highly recommend reading it.

 When humanity fell, our natural inclinations went askew.
-All that remained was self-love (a desire to take care of one’s self), but even this became perverted.
+Little more remained than self-love (a desire to take care of one’s self), but even this became perverted.
 For not only do we eat enough to get by, but we gorge ourselves; we get drunk; we sleep more than is necessary; we hoard; we pamper ourselves.
-All of these are examples of self love that are taken to one extreme.
-The opposite end of the spectrum is a complete loathing for oneself.
+All of these are examples of self-love that are taken to one extreme.
+The opposite end of the spectrum includes complete loathing for ourselves, neglecting our bodily needs for bad reasons, and damaging our body through sinful or careless actions.

 We Christians are called to the middle road: we honor the temple of the Holy Spirit that is our body by taking care of ourselves, but we do so with moderation, not pampering ourselves, and while always considering the needs of others, even before our own needs.